michaelmurfy/Nice-Digital-Clock/README.md

 # Digital Clock Hardware
+This is a fork from the original project with 3 main goals:
+- Fix automatic DST time.
+- Add the ability to change the NTP server.
+- Smoother automatic brightness.

+I also recreated the web interface to be a little cleaner using Bootstrap.
+Functionality remains the same outside of that.

 ## Notice:
 There is a hardware change between the 8 clocks sold on Tindie and these.
 The original production clocks from tindie are: